 Some time ago, I wrote about making your bathroom more eco-friendly.
 Apart from our kitchen and food preparation, this is where we encounter plastics and especially single-use plastic most frequently.

 Most of the products we use for our daily personal care contain lots of other ingredients or components that are either plastic or palm-oil based, both of which are equally problematic.
-It is a great success that micro-beads were band and now the idea wanting rub your skin and damaging it with tiny plastic particles seems absolutely ludicrous.
+It is a great success that micro-beads were banned and now the idea of wanting to rub your skin and damaging it with tiny plastic particles seems absolutely ludicrous.

 But what about what goes onto your hair and scalp?
 I am not just talking about hair dye.

 It even starts a lot earlier than that!